ABC of Product Design

 O for original

-Originality is the trait that can make your product not only attractive, especially in the stage of its launch on the market, but also it can become a feature that makes your product viral, as we have previously mentioned in our article on UX/UI to make your product viral.
-For those who like standing out of the crowd, it can be a crucial factor in making a choice in favor of your product.
+Originality is the trait that can make your product not only attractive, especially during its launch on the market, but also it can become a feature that makes your product viral, as we mentioned in our article on UX/UI to make your product viral.
+For those who like standing out of the crowd, it can be a crucial factor in choosing favor of your product.

 P for pleasant, personalized

-The first P-feature mentioned is closely linked to positive user experience.
-Being pleasant doesn’t deal only with appearance; it takes into account all the features that create the user’s pleasure.
+The first P-feature mentioned is closely linked to a positive user experience.
+Being pleasant doesn’t just deal with appearance; it takes into account all the features that contribute to the user’s pleasure.
 So, it works in tight connection with previously mentioned features because the pleasant feel of the product is the result of making it intuitive, lively, and attractive.

 It’s also really important to think about making the product personalized.
-The functions, which provide the user with the feeling of personalization, for instance, enabling them to add or customize the features of the design (avatars, changing styles, type or font, customizing part of functional) or provide strong communication with the user, have more chances of being successful and popular.
-One of the functions can be neatly organized prompts or tutorials in the web or app product.
-Another form is correct input text.
-For example, some investigations and reports on conversion analysis show that input prompts using the first-person pronoun (I) are, in a lot of cases, more efficient than those that contain the second-person pronoun (you).
+The functions, which provide the user with the feeling of personalization, for instance, enabling them to add or customize the features of the design (avatars, changing styles, type or font, customizing part of the functionality) or provide strong communication with the user, have more chances of being successful and popular.
+One of the functions can be neatly organized as prompts or tutorials on the web or app product.
+Another form is the correct input text.
+For example, some investigations and reports on conversion analysis show that input prompts using the first-person pronoun (I) are, in many cases, more efficient than those that contain the second-person pronoun (you).
 Supposedly, it happens due to a more natural feeling of personalization.

 Q for quality